About Referred Caregivers

 Do you take private insurance policies?

-TenderCare Services work with many long-term care insurance companies.
-If you have a long term insurance policy, please feel free to give us a call and we can discuss your options.
+TenderCare Services can work with many long-term care insurance companies.
+If you have a long-term insurance policy, please feel free to give us a call to discuss your options.

 Do you accept Medicare or Medicaid?

-As a private duty company, TenderCare Services are not licensed to offer Medicare and Medicaid services.
-TenderCare works closely with several excellent Home Health Agencies, who are able to offer those services, and would happily make a recommendation.
+As a private duty nurse registry, TenderCare Services is not licensed to offer Medicare and Medicaid services.
+TenderCare works closely with several excellent home health agencies who are able to provide those services and would happily make a recommendation.

 How can I start receiving care?

-Simply call us today 877-263-3570 to arrange your free, no obligation consultation.
+Contact us to arrange your free, no-obligation consultation.
 We are confident that you will be very satisfied with a caregiver referred through TenderCare Services.